 How are coastal landscapes used and managed?

 - 1 How is this coast being used by people? - 2 What could be done to control this erosion to protect these homes?

-Source 1 A section of road on the Holderness coast in Yorkshire, England, shows the devastating effect that coastal erosion can have on communities.
+have on communities.
 Many villages in this region have already been lost to the sea.